raulsmartin/RandomPlugins/README.md

 # RandomPlugins
 Random Spigot plugins to show my skills and also to improve them.

+## Content

+This repo is mainly composed by APIs for Spigot plugins, which are also plugins, that will be later uploaded to [SpigotMC](https://www.spigotmc.org/).

+The current plugins in here:
+* ParticleAPI

 ## Building

 > **NOTE:** This plugins were made with IntelliJ IDEA as IDE, so this part might be a bit different with others IDEs.